JBurrellIRL/ProjectFive/README.md

 ![store-management](docs/readme_images/add-product.png)

-- A product can be added to the store by a superuser by clicking on the "Add Product" option in the navigation bar user dropdown menu.
-This option is only visible to superusers.
+- A product can be added to the store by a superuser by clicking on the "Add Product" option in the navigation bar user dropdown menu, or via the site back-end.
+The option in the navigation bar is only visible to superusers.
 - If a user that isn't logged in tries to add a product by using the direct URL to the Add Product page, they'll be redirected to the Sign In page.
 - If a user then logs into a non-superuser account, they'll receive a message to say that only store administrators can add products, and be redirected to the homepage.
 - The user must fill out the fields marked with asterisks.
 Otherwise, the user won't be allowed to submit the new product and the browser will activate the next compulsory field.
 - The 'description' field is the Summernote WYSIWYG editor, added as an extra Django package.
 It renders in both the back-end and front-end.
+It's responsive and can be used on mobile and desktop devices.
 - The SKU field requires a unique value.
 If a previously-used SKU is entered into this field, the user receives an error to say that this SKU has already been used.
 - The user can upload an image to the product.
 If they do not, a default image is used.
 - The user will only be able to submit the form if the form does not return any errors.
 If there's no errors found, they'll receive a success message after submitting the form.